Expert Critical Illness Cover for Financial Protection

 Critical illness affects not only you but the people around you, which is why their welfare should be taken into consideration when deciding the level of cover on your policy.

 Quite often, critical illness cover and life insurance are confused and people are unsure if they need both.
 Adding to the confusion, critical illness cover can be offered as an add-on to life insurance, so it’s always best to check whether your life insurance policy includes critical illness cover.
 On the whole, life insurance will only pay out if you die, whereas critical illness cover only pays out when you are diagnosed with a serious illness and not when you die (even if you die from the critical illness).
 The two have different objectives; critical illness is designed to support you and your family financially in the event that you can’t work because you have a serious illness.
-Whereas life insurance issues a payout to your family in the event of your death, to aid them financially in your absence.
-In any event, having both policies will provide a sufficient level of cover for you and your family if anything is to happen – something that you will never regret.

 It is crucial to understand that Critical Illness Insurance products are subject to specific terms, conditions, and exclusions.
 These policies are designed to provide a lump sum payment upon diagnosis of certain critical illnesses, as defined within the policy document.
 However, not all illnesses or circumstances will trigger a payout.
 It is imperative that prospective policyholders thoroughly review the Product Disclosure Statement (PDS) or policy wording before committing to a policy.
 This document will detail the specific critical illnesses covered, the definitions used for each illness (e.g., the severity required for a cancer diagnosis to be valid), waiting periods before a claim can be made, and any exclusions that may apply (e.g., pre-existing conditions, illnesses resulting from dangerous activities, or conditions not explicitly listed).
 Failure to understand these terms and exclusions could lead to disappointment at the time of claim.
 If anything is unclear, seek independent financial advice to ensure the product meets your individual needs and expectations.